 3- Managing emails

-It’s not appropriate for an assistant to answer all your emails as there are some transaction-related ones they just aren’t qualified to handle.
+It’s inappropriate for an assistant to answer all your emails as there are some transaction-related ones they just aren’t qualified to handle.
 But they could help sort them into filters and respond to the ones they are qualified to.
-In the end, you wouldn’t have to waste time opening irrelevant or spam emails.
+Ultimately, you wouldn’t have to waste time opening irrelevant or spam emails.

-This form of administrative support may be advantageous when you notice you’re spending valuable time on your business emails each night.
+This form of administrative support may be advantageous when you notice you spend valuable time on your business emails each night.
 Excellent communication skills would be desirable if your VA often responded to emails.

 Marketing is a vital part of any business but can be time-consuming.
-Startup real estate professionals can handle their marketing as they aren’t yet overwhelmed with business transactions.
+Startup real estate professionals can handle their marketing without being overwhelmed with business transactions.
 But for rising and established agents, having a real estate virtual assistant would be helpful because marketing should never stop.

 Your marketing VA can help with the following tasks: